ilukaszm/ilukaszm/README.md

 ## About me

 My name is Łukasz.
 I come from Poland.
 I'm beginner fullstack developer.
+Currently, I'm programming in JavaScript and TypeScript.
+My favorite library in JavaScript is especially React and all his ecosystem like Redux, React-Router-DOM, NextJS, React-Hook-Form, Styled-components and many others.
+I love creating applications in these technologies.
+Except frontend I like creating backend code as well.
+The most important in my applications are optimization, efficiency and solid code.
+I'm big fan services of serverless.

 ## My projects